US economy grew 3.2% in Q3, an upgrade from earlier estimate

 Inflation, which had not been a serious problem for four decades, returned in the spring of 2021.
 It was set off by an unexpectedly strong recovery from the coronavirus recession of 2020, fueled by massive government stimulus.
 The Fed was slow to recognize the severity of the inflation problem and only began raising rates aggressively in March.

 The job market has stayed resilient throughout, putting upward pressure on wages and prices.
-Employers have added 392,000 jobs a month so far this year, and the unemployment is at 3.7%, just off a half-century low.
+Employers have added 392,000 jobs a month so far this year, and the unemployment rate is at 3.7%, just off a half-century low.